gurmindersingh12/QaqC-tutorial/index.md

 1. **Log in to the OnDemand Portal**
    Go to:
    <a href="https://ondemand.ccast.ndsu.edu" target="_blank">https://ondemand.ccast.ndsu.edu</a>
-   Use your Bison Login email and password (Duo MFA required).
+   Use your Bison Login email and password.
    ![Login to OnDemand](assets/login-ondemand.gif)

 2. **Click on “QaqC App” under Interactive Apps**